 - Injuries from falling / dropped objects— These are some of the most frequent causes of accidents and can cause a wide variety of injuries including head and neck injuries, fractures, crushed digits or worse.

 The use of hoists to move materials is a proven way to increase productivity by delivering materials faster to the workers that need them, eliminating bottlenecks and delays, and allowing crews to work independently without having to share time on cranes and lulls.
-Using hoists also DRAMATICALLY reduces the likelihood of the above types of common injuries.
+Using hoists also reduces the likelihood of the common injuries listed above.

 Beta Max Inc. has been manufacturing and supplying some of the most popular hoists in the industry for over 35 years.

 “We were able to move heavy, cumbersome material and equipment up and down several hundred feet safely and efficiently.
 In some cases it took the place of our tower crane saving us money for rental days and crane operators…”

 Beta Max offers a full line of portable hoists that can lift up to 1000 lbs. at 80 feet per minute or up to 2000 lbs. at up to 40 feet per minute.
 These hoists are versatile with a variety of mounting options for mounting on scaffolding, I-beams or stand-alone systems.